jundalisay/superblist/content/en/research/kepler/harmony/book-3/chapter-02.md

 If the whole string is divided into parts such that they are individually iu cousonauce both with each other and with the whole, we shall call the division harmonic.

-Now the middle term of this division, in musical (that is, consonant) proportions, is one of two equal parts, or if they are unequal, the greater of them: the outer terms of a consonant proportion are the other, or smaller part, and the whole string.
+The middle term of this division, in musical (that is, consonant) proportions, is one of two equal parts, or if they are unequal, the greater of them: the outer terms of a consonant proportion are the other, or smaller part, and the whole string.

 Let the geometer note the analogy of the divine proportion, that is the proportion of extreme and mean, in which the whole bears the same proportion to the greater part as the greater bears to the smaller.